Atlassian Logo

 Atlassian Logo 2014

-Designers revisited the color scheme of the emblem, switching from a dark shade of blue to a lighter one.
+Designers revisited the emblem’s color scheme, switching from a dark blue to a lighter shade.
 This change only affected the inscription.
 The Titan figure remained blue.
 The arc he held above his head was painted the same color.

 2017 – today